nextstepitt/standard-course-template/README.md

 If really necessary, a pure-LaTeX paragraph can be placed under a topic to provide a detailed description.
-We discourage the use of this in the text, the book is supposed to be a guide for the participants and instructor, not a detailed instruction manual.
+We discourage the use of large blocks of text, the book is supposed to be a guide for the participants and instructor, not a detailed instruction manual.

 ```text